Mekki Leeper

 Mekki Leeper (born September 9, 1994) is a Moroccan-American writer, actor, and stand-up comedian.
-He is known for his supporting role on The Sex Lives of College Girls, and for starring in and writing for the Peabody Award-winning television series Jury Duty.
-For the latter, he received a Primetime Emmy Award nomination for Outstanding Writing for a Comedy Series.
-His stand-up comedy has been featured on Comedy Central and The Late Late Show.
+He is known for his roles on The Sex Lives of College Girls (2021–2022), Jury Duty (2023), and St. Denis Medical (2024–present).
+For Jury Duty, he received a Primetime Emmy Award nomination for Outstanding Writing for a Comedy Series.
+His stand-up comedy has been featured on Comedy Central and The Late Late Show with James Corden.

+Life and career

 Leeper attended Temple University from 2013 until 2017 when he left to pursue his career.

 In 2017, Leeper wrote for the White House Correspondents' Dinner.
 The following year, Vulture included him on their list of "Comedians You Should and Will Know".

-In 2019, Leeper received coverage from Time Magazine and an ensuing slew of other news media outlets for a fictitious business he created for a Comedy Central special titled 'Control Room'.
+In 2019, Leeper received coverage from Time and an ensuing slew of other news media outlets for a fictitious business he created for a Comedy Central special titled 'Control Room'.
 Posing as 'Oliver Niessen', he claimed to be the CEO of 'Vaev', a parody of an alternative medicine company, which claimed to sell used tissues from someone who was ill for the recipient to breathe in, supposedly inoculating them from illness.

+Leeper currently stars on NBC's hit comedy, St. Denis Medical.
+The show was renewed for a third season in February 2026.